hsperr/halite-3-reinforcment/Tutorial.md

 This is the main training loop.
 Unfortunately Halite engine does not call us after the last round again to store away any state.
 It will just kill our process, so we need to have our own inetrnal decision on when to do that.
 So we check if the current round is the last.

-We go through all stored states, actions, rewards etc.
+We go through all stored states, actions, rewards etc. and if we are in a final state we set the actual reward of the action in the current state to the reward.
+If we are not in a final state we apply above formula to estimate the reward tht we will make given this move.
+The last line is adding some logging so we can get a glimpse of how it will look like when our table is learning.

+Last we need to write the table to disk to store the state:

 ```python
         logging.info(f"Writing to {TABLE} - {len(table)} - {len(states)}")